German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 Kosok said the government lacks a "clear strategy" for putting DB on a growth path.
 Germany hasn't been able to implement clear and consistent policies for promoting rail transport for decades, unlike in neighboring countries like Switzerland, he noted.

-"The company has a completely wrong and complex structure –– it's a hybrid model, being a public sector entity on the one hand, while operating in a highly competitive market environment on the other," WZB mobility expert Knie said.
+"The company has a completely wrong and complex structure –– it's a hybrid model, being a public sector entity on the one hand, while operating in a highly competitive market environment on the other," said WZB mobility expert Knie.

 He called for a more integrated railroad company –– eliminating DB's dual public and private structure –– to improve coordination and efficiency.

 "Good railroads are integrated railroads, where the network and operations belong together.
-There must be no separation between them and they have to be operated as one unit," Knie underlined.
+There must be no separation between them and they have to be operated as one unit," he underlined.

 What's needed in the long run?

-There is also a need for long-term planning and policy certainty, say experts.
+There is also a need for long-term planning and policy certainty, said the experts.

 "Making the rail infrastructure future-proof is definitely a marathon and not a sprint.
 We can only achieve this with a strongly committed government and a reliable financing structure for several years," said Wendling.

-As railroads involve large-scale and complex infrastructure, it requires long-term planning and policy certainty, Kososk said.
+As railroads involve large-scale and complex infrastructure, it requires long-term planning and policy certainty, said Kososk.

 "If we decide on a certain strategy today, we have to stick with it for many years in order to really reap the rewards," he noted.